AlgorithmiKee/notes/Machine_Learning/VI_ELBO.md

 ---

-### Gaussian Prior

-Additional assumption: Gaussian prior on $z$.

-TODO: reformulate ELBO as regularized reconstruciton loss and apply the closed-form expression of KL divergence of Gaussian distributions.

 ## Dataset-Level ELBO

 [Previously](#the-evidence-lower-bound), we derived the ELBO $\mathcal L(q,\mathbf{x})$ for a single observation $\mathbf{x}$.
 From now on, let's call it **per-sample** ELBO (or **per-observation** ELBO).